 - Cardio Power & Resistance – A 40-minute workout centered around sculpting lean muscle mass and upper-body shaping, this is interspersed with power moves and strength-training.

 - Cardio & Max Recovery – Slightly easier but equally beneficial, this 33-minute long workout is done once a week.
-It is designed to help you recover from the more intense sessions you will be doing five days a week.
+It aims to help you recover from the more intense sessions you will be doing five days a week.

 - Pure Cardio & Cardio Abs – Week 2 sees the introduction of Pure Cardio & Cardio Abs.
 By this point, you will be becoming stronger and more accustomed to the pace.
 This is just as well, as this 55-minute non-stop cardio workout is very challenging.